Lisbon Ripper: Crimes

-The first victim was 22-year-old Maria Valentina, nicknamed "Tina", who frequented the area around Avenidas Novas, Avenidas Defensores de Chaves and Avenida Cinco de Outubro.
+The first victim was 22-year-old Maria Valentina, nicknamed "Tina", who frequented the area around Avenidas Novas, Avenidas Defensores de Chaves and Avenida Cinco de Outubro, in Lisbon.
 She was found on July 31, 1992, in a large cabin in Póvoa de Santo Adrião, lying in a pool of her own blood.
-She had been strangled, disemboweled, and some of her internal organs had been removed.
+She had been strangled, disembowelled, and some of her internal organs had been removed.

-The second victim, 24-year-old Maria Fernanda, was found on January 27, 1993, in a large cabin in Entrecampos, by railway construction workers who were working at a nearby railway bridge.
-She was also disemboweled, and some internal organs had been removed.
+The second victim, 24-year-old Maria Fernanda, was found on 27 January 1993, in a large cabin in Entrecampos, Lisbon, by railway construction workers who were working at a nearby railway bridge.
+She was also disembowelled, and some internal organs had been removed.

-The third and last victim was 27-year-old Maria João, a resident of the Santo António dos Cavaleiros ghetto who lived alone.
-She was found on March 15, 1993, near the location of the first victim (of whom she was a friend).
-Like the previous victims, she was disemboweled, but this time almost all her organs were removed.
+The third and last victim was 27-year-old Maria João, a resident at Santo António dos Cavaleiros, north of Lisbon, who lived alone.
+She was found on 15 March 1993, near the location of the first victim (of whom she was a friend).
+Like the previous victims, she was disembowelled, but this time almost all her organs were removed.

-All the victims were young brunettes named Maria, allegedly prostitutes and drug addicts, and were disemboweled with a sharp object that was not a knife, possibly a scalpel.
+All the victims were young brunettes named Maria, allegedly prostitutes and drug addicts, and were disembowelled with a sharp object that was not a knife, possibly a scalpel.

 Investigations

-First murders

-When the Prevention Service of Homicide Department received a call about the first murder, members of the Judicial Police (PJ) who arrived at the scene were shocked at the brutality of Maria Valentina's murder.
-The corpse was then given to expert medical examiner Jose Sombreirero, who claimed to have never seen such a thing in 40,000 autopsies and 30 years of experience.
-In the subsequent investigation, it was revealed that the victim was either a prostitute or drug addict, known from childhood as "Tina".
+When the Prevention Service of the Homicide Department received a call about the first murder, members of the Judiciary Police (PJ) who arrived at the scene were shocked at the brutality of Maria Valentina's murder.
+The deceased was then brought to expert medical examiner Jose Sombreirero, who claimed to have never seen such a thing in 40,000 autopsies and 30 years of experience.
+In the subsequent investigation, it was revealed that the victim was either a prostitute or a drug addict, known from childhood as "Tina".
 Throughout 1992, numerous telephone calls and anonymous letters were received about the murder.
-Each was investigated but all lacked solid evidence.
+Each was investigated, but all lacked solid evidence.

-On January 27 of the following year, the Ripper attacked again, this time killing Maria Fernanda, whose body was found by railway workers.
-An entire police brigade was mobilized, but nobody doubted that the perpetrator was the same: the body had been shredded, with the same organs removed and near the same area.
+On 27 January of the following year, the Ripper attacked again, this time killing Maria Fernanda, whose body was found by railway workers.
+An entire police brigade was mobilised, but nobody doubted that the perpetrator was the same: the body had been shredded, with the same organs removed and near the same area.
 This time, the killer had also cut off her breasts in the cabin at Entrecampos.
-In the PJ's investigation, it was revealed that, like the first victim, Fernanda was a prostitute.
+In the investigation, it was revealed that, like the first victim, Fernanda was a prostitute.